Private tenants

 Ending your tenancy

 Your individual tenancy agreement sets out how and when you can end your tenancy.
-Typically, you’ll have to send us written notice in line with your tenancy’s agreed notice period.
-You can’t end your tenancy during a fixed-term tenancy unless your agreement contains an agreed break clause.
+Usually, you’ll have to send us written notice in line with your tenancy’s agreed notice period.
+You can’t end your tenancy during a fixed-term tenancy, unless your agreement contains an agreed break clause.

-After you give us notice, we’ll phone you to discuss your notice.
-We’ll then send you a written reply within three working days confirming the last day of your tenancy, and the date and time of your check-out inventory, which is usually on your last day.
+After you give us notice, we’ll phone you to chat everything through.
+We’ll then send you a written reply within three working days that confirms the last day of your tenancy.
+This will also include the date and time of your check-out inventory, which is usually on your last day.